juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * Go ahead and hide the full Natural Earth base layer in the left panel.

-#### Preparing U.S. Albers layer to be joined to the Census layer
+#### Preparing the U.S. Albers layer to be joined to the Census layer
-Earlier in the tutorial, we transformed the Census population data in Excel to prepare it to be joined to the Natural Earth vector boundaries.
+Earlier, we transformed the Census population data in Excel to prepare it to be joined to the Natural Earth vector boundaries.
 Now, we are almost ready to import the state population CSV into QGIS, and join it to the re-projected `US_States_Albers` layer using the FIPS ID for each state.
 Before we join the data, however, we have to make one more quick adjustment to the `US_States_Albers` layer, which contains an ambiguous FIPS reference for Minnesota.

 ![FIPS Alt Value for Minnesota](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Spring_2016/Tutorials/Images/04_Working_with_Projections/18_MN_FIPS_Alt.png)